Kwame Sanaa-Poku Jantuah: Early life and education

 Jantuah was born on 21 December 1922 at Kejetia, a suburb of Kumasi, in the Ashanti Region of what was then the Gold Coast (present-day Ghana).
 He was baptised on 19 May 1934 and he was given the Christian names John and Ernest at the St. Peter's Catholic Church in Kumasi.
 In 1936, Jantuah went to St. Theresa's Junior Seminary at Amissano, near Elmina, for training.
 He attended St. Augustine's College from 1943 to 1944.
 He proceeded to the United Kingdom to study politics and economics at the University of Oxford (Plater College) on an Asanteman Council scholarship set up by the late Ashanti king (Asantehene), Otumfuo Sir Osei Tutu Agyeman Prempeh II.
 Jantuah entered the College of Law in 1964 and obtain his LLB and BL degrees in 1966.
 He was called to the Bar at Lincoln's Inn and later to the Ghana bar.

 He was known formally as John Ernest Jantuah until 21 December 1962, when he changed his name to Kwame Sanaa-Poku Jantuah.

 Career and politics

-Jantuah was a member of the Convention People's Party (CPP) served as a Agriculture minister and a cabinet minister in the Nkrumah government of the first republic.
+Jantuah was a member of the Convention People's Party (CPP) served as an Agriculture minister and a cabinet minister in the Nkrumah government of the first republic.
 He also served as the Interior Minister during the Limann government.
 He served as the Acting High Commissioner to the United Kingdom in the 1950s, the first resident Ambassador to France and the Ambassador to the German Democratic Republic in the late 1980s during the PNDC era.
 He was also the ambassador to Brazil during the Nkrumah era.
 He served as member of the CPP until his death.